Probation Violation Attorney In Des Moines

 If you think your probation officer thinks you violated your probation -- or if that warrant or notice of revocation hearing has already been issued -- go ahead and call a criminal defense attorney to talk about your options.
 We represent clients on probation violations throughout Iowa, including in Polk County (Des Moines, West Des Moines, etc.), Story County (Ames), and elsewhere.

-You can click the “contact us” link down there in the bottom right corner to chat with one of us right away if we’re available.
-If you don’t get an answer right away, we’re likely with another client, and you can get in touch with us by calling or texting (515) 491 6128.
+You can click the "contact us" link down there in the bottom right corner to chat with one of us right away if we're available.
+If you don't get an answer right away, we're likely with another client, and you can get in touch with us by calling (515) 200-2787.

 If your probation officer thinks you violated the terms of your probation, she or he can file a violation report.
 Once the court reviews the probation officer's violation report, they will probably put out a warrant for your arrest or send you a notice of revocation hearing.

 If you're arrested on a warrant for violating probation, there may be a "no bond" provision.
 A "no bond" provision means that you aren't eligible to bond out of jail until you talk to a judge.
 This means you could be sitting in jail for a day or two waiting to see a judge, even if you have money ready to bond back out.

 You can violate the terms of your probation in a lot of different ways.
 You could spend time around people your PO has told you to stay away from, you could leave the state without permission or stop responding to your probation officer, you could fail a drug test, you could be seen in a bar when you aren't allowed to be where alcohol is served, you could get accused of a new crime, you could fail to report an interaction with law enforcement, or any of a pile of other things.